The City of Manhattan Beach received SolSmart Special Recognition for Demonstrating Solar Excellence in March 2019.

 The Community Development Department is responsible for reviewing all private development proposals and issuing building permits.
 The Department also conducts special studies and prepares ordinances related to land use and building regulations as directed by the City Council.
 The City of Manhattan Beach requires simple inexpensive techniques for new construction to encourage more sustainable building practices.
 In addition, City plan check engineers review proposed building plans for required minimum energy conservation measures per the California Energy Code.

 The City of Manhattan Beach has adopted several sustainable building, energy and water efficiency measures into the building and zoning codes.
-Please refer to the Green Building & Energy Conservation webpage and the “Green” Code Amendments for Zoning and Public Rights-of-Way webpage for more information.
+Please refer to the following sections of the Manhattan Beach Municipal code for more information: Landscaping, irrigation, and hydroseeding; Sustainable development; Solar energy system permit expediting; Sustainable green building program and energy efficiency standards.

 Need to learn about energy conservation, or want to find out if photovoltaic solar panels (PDF) are for you?
-The Community Development Department has information on conservation tips and green building designs, along with several other useful handouts.
-The Department also publishes a Construction Community Newsletter two times a year with useful tips on "building green."
+The Community Development Department has information on conservation tips and green building designs.

 If you have questions about trees in the City, you can view the City's Tree Ordinance, as well as handouts on tree care on the Department's Tree Ordinance website.
 More information on street trees on public property, in the parkway and public right-of-way can be found on the Public Works Department's street tree maintenance page.